unibuc-cs/software-engineering-product-protocoale/Shopper/README.md

 ```
 python3 alternative_shopper
 ```
-Make sure the input file should be .txt and has the following format:
+Make sure the input file is .txt and has the following format:

 ```
 {proudct_link_1}